Need a RI Medical Malpractice Lawyer?

 - Lost wages or loss of future income

 - Pain and suffering

 - Mental anguish

 - Scarring (if applicable)

 - Permanent disability

 The attorneys at d’Oliveira & Associates have a wealth of experience handling personal injury and disability cases.
-We know who the better medical malpractice lawyers are for your case and are committed to helping you obtain a qualified and effective legal representative.
+We also know who the more qualified RI medical malpractice lawyers are for your particular case and are committed to helping you obtain a qualified and effective legal representative.
 The medical malpractice attorneys we work with charge no fee until you recover an award or a settlement for your case.

 Feel free to call our 24-hour, toll-free hurtline at 1-800-992-6878, visit one of our offices, or fill out an online contact form today for a free consultation of your Rhode Island or Massachusetts medical malpractice claim.